Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-1/index.md

 - Part 3: Technology
 - Part 4: Billing and Pricing

-T﻿he Part 1 of this series will focus on Cloud Concepts and Fundamentals.
+The Part 1 of this series will focus on Cloud Concepts and Fundamentals.
 Let's go!

 ### Domain 1: Cloud Concepts